zulip/zulip/zerver/webhooks/zabbix/doc.md

    to use to set the notification.
 Click **Media**, and click **Add**.

 1. Set **Type** to **Zulip**, and set **Send To** to the URL constructed.
-   Tweak the serverity for notifications as appropriate, and check the **Enabled** option.
+   Tweak the severity for notifications as appropriate, and check the **Enabled** option.

 1. Go back to your Zabbix Web Interface, and click **Configuration**.